 I love visiting new cities.
-One of the BEST activities once arriving, is to wander the streets, browsing, gazing, and stumbling into new precincts, and finding a good coffee while absorbing the atmosphere.
+One of the best activities is to wander the streets, browsing, gazing, and stumbling into new precincts and finding good coffee while absorbing the atmosphere.

-It does help though, to have a bit of a plan before you begin.
-To save precious travel time, here is a list of the 8 Best Best Australian travel websites You Need To Know, to expand your experience.
+It does help to have a bit of a plan before you begin.
+To save precious travel time, here is a list of the 8 Best Best Australian Travel Websites You Need To Know, to expand your experience.

-They may be helpful budget wise, culture wise, or general info wise.
+This list may assist budget wise, culture wise or general info wise.

-5Why seems is a bit like your family- a combination of the sensible stuff with the youthful voice of a Gen Z throwing in banter along the way, switching between five different topics, but providing current and on pointe information.
+5Why is a bit like your family.
+A combination of the sensible information with the Gen Z voice throwing in banter along the way, switching between five different topics, but providing current information.

 ‘Food and Bevs’

 The info is spot on, offering detail on cheap eats, best drink deals and newest information.

 ‘Out & About’